luvizzz/petStore/README.md

 - Download this repository content
 - Open a new terminal session and change your directory to '<repository location>/petStore' (basically, the same directory as this readme file)
 - Run 'mvn clean test'
+- In order to generate a test report, run the command 'allure serve <repository location>/petStore/target/allure-results'

 ----
 Technologies used: